Transition to Year 1 - Notes for Parents

 The children have a choice of equipment to play with at break times and lunch times such as bean bags, skipping ropes, soft balls, quoits and stilts.

 The children are encouraged to play together and develop their friendships.

-Children in Year 1 need to bring in their own fruit to School daily.
-Children may bring in a piece of fruit, small portion of fruit in a labelled box or alternatively bring in some money in a named purse which they can use to buy a portion of fruit from the kitchen shop at break times.
+Children in Year 1 need to bring in their own snack to School daily.
+Children may bring in a piece of fruit, small portion of fruit in a labelled box or alternatively a small sandwich or crackers.
+PLEASE NO CHOCOLATES OR CRISPS.

 In Year 1 the children get the opportunity to begin to use the main school library.
 They can choose a fiction book from the infant section or a non-fiction book.